SINGAPORE COUNTRY GUIDE

 Regardless, there are still plenty of solid investment opportunities in Singapore today… even if there are less than before.

-The nation is generally open and welcoming to foreign investors and expats, and it is the only place to make our list of the best countries to invest in 2023 that is not an emerging or frontier market.
+The nation is generally open and welcoming to foreign investors and expats, and it is one of the best countries to invest in 2024.

 Singapore doesn’t have the same kind of investment opportunities as Asia’s frontier markets.
 Yet it does offer unique benefits only available in a country with the kind of stability, innovation, and infrastructure that Singapore brings to the table.